tkidman/rally-round/readme.md

 * Flag so points aren't calculated for in progress events ✓
 * Show division in overall driver standings ✓
 * Recalculate diffs in overall and show in overall results
+* Fix weird movements calculations when points are the same, and order 0 points above DNFs
 * enable cloudfront
 * get a cheap domain jrc.xyz?
 * Define required car per event